perlarenee/wl-video-short/README.md

 - **crop_direction:** [STR] Angle the image and video should crop
   - Example: center
   - Options: top/center/bottom
-- **click_label:** [STR] Text to be centered vertically and horizontally over the placeholder image and used for the click event
+- **click_label:** [STR] Optional text to be centered vertically and horizontally over the placeholder image and used for the click event.
+If no text is entered, video should be set to repeat as there will be no way to restart the video after it finishes.
   - Example: Click here
 - **autoplay:** [BOOL] Set the video to load without a click event
   - Example: true
   - Options: true/false
 - **repeat:** [BOOL] Set the video to loop
+  - Example: true
+  - Options: true/false
+- **mute:** [BOOL] Set the video to mute or not
   - Example: true
   - Options: true/false